bjajoh/ros-mpu9250-ahrs/README.md

 # ros-mpu9250-ahrs
-ROS driver with imu + magnetometer fusion for the Raspberry Pi in use with the MPU9250
+ROS driver with imu + magnetometer fusion for the Raspberry Pi in use with the MPU9250.
+It calibrates all sensors during the start and starts publishing all filtered states once the calibration is finished.

 ## Installation
 This ROS Package is tested with the Raspberry Pi4 and ROS noetic